ParhamTaher/ReactNativeDev/README.md

 # ReactNativeDev

-My Journey through learning React Native along side regular react in order to develop on web and mobile platforms.
+My Journey through learning React Native along side react.js in order to develop on web and mobile platforms.